z1skgr/RH_-drive_car/README.md

 * Offsprings (tracks built from evolution)
 Parent chromosomes are divided into two equal sectors (genotype can be represented as a checkpoint in the middle of the tracks that marks the player's time)
 Offsprings do not use checkpoints[^2].

+### Flow Channel Theory
+[Flow activities](https://dansilvestre.com/flow-channel/) are guilty of maintaining challenge between the edges of boredom and depression in gaming.
+There the user can become either bored or frustrated.
+Flow can serve as a function of the search space between skills and challenges

 ## Technologies
 * Unity Real-Time Development Platform